pudly/schmopera-hugo/content/articles/thestories-part-10.md

 He made the decision to fire me.
 This happened as a direct result of my politely and assertively setting boundaries by refusing is sexual overtures.

-As a working artist, I relied heavily on the average $400 in monthly income that came from

-singing with this choir.
+As a working artist, I relied heavily on the average $400 in monthly income that came from singing with this choir.
 This man fired me without just cause.

 In the months following, when I met members of the church choir, they shared with me that he had announced that I alone had chosen to leave the choir.
 In doing so, he had erased the entire storyline.
-Because he is well liked by choir members, I felt unable to correct such choir member when I was speaking with them, due to a strong cognitive dissonance (to “not make a pleasant conversation suddenly very serious and unpleasant”).
+Because he is well liked by choir members, I felt unable to correct such choir member when I was speaking with them, due to a strong cognitive dissonance (to "not make a pleasant conversation suddenly very serious and unpleasant").

-Indeed, I imagine that if you surveyed the list of past male, openly gay members of this choir – especially those who quickly disappeared “because they’d grown apart from the choir” – you’d

-find similar stories of power abuse and ultimate dismissal.
+Indeed, I imagine that if you surveyed the list of past male, openly gay members of this choir – especially those who quickly disappeared "because they'd grown apart from the choir" – you'd find similar stories of power abuse and ultimate dismissal.

-I am aware that other sexual harassment allegations have been made against this man in

-the past.
-He demonstrates a pattern of predatory behavior which will continue, if left unaddressed.
+I am aware that other sexual harassment allegations have been made against this man in the past.
+He demonstrates a pattern of predatory behaviour which will continue, if left unaddressed.

 \---

-Editor’s note: the author has submitted a formal complaint to the church in question, and the church has begun an investigation.
+_Editor's note: the author has submitted a formal complaint to the church in question, and the church has begun an investigation._